hrudham/Selectioner/readme.md

 ## Introduction

-### What it is

-- Single-select
-- Multi-select
-- Combo-box
-- Auto-complete

 ### What it works in

 Tested in Google Chrome 26, Firefox 19, Safari 5, Opera 12, Internet Explorer 8, 9 and 10.

-It's actually functional in Internet Explorer 6 and 7, although there are numerous cosmetic bugs.
-These could be corrected if you are willing to write your own CSS, but they are not going to be officially supported by this project.

 ### How to use it